 - If your doctor has prescribed weekly or daily dosing of maintenance medications, please contact a member of the ARTARx pharmacy to work out a strategy that is convenient and appropriate.

-I am concerned about the environmental impact of getting my medications shipped in unit-dose pouches.
+I am concerned about the environmental impact of getting my medications filled in unit-dose pouches.
 What can you tell me about this?

-- ARTARx is partnering with noissue to bring deliveries to your door with minimal ecological impact.
+- ARTARx is leveraging the services of noissue to bring deliveries to your door with minimal ecological impact.
 Our packing tissue is acid-free and 100% biodegradable.
 Delivery boxes are 100% recyclable and compostable.

 - PACMED packaging is made from a combination of two recyclable materials*.